 In a destination with the rich history, culture and biodiversity of Alaska, how does a museum best tell so many distinct stories?

-I posed that question to Anchorage Museum executive director and CEO Julie Decker, as her facility prepares to unveil a $24 million expansion
+I posed that question to Anchorage Museum executive director and CEO Julie Decker, as her facility prepares to unveil a $24 million expansion in September.

 "What gets conveyed to outside audiences often is black and white," she said, "but we know that Alaska is a very complex place, with complex political and environmental issues and a great diversity of people."